Skip to content

 d. instructions or remarks intended for cooperating brokers only, such as those regarding showings or security of listed property

-e. sales price if sold information is not publicly accessible in the jurisdiction of the MLS (Amended 11/21)
+e. sales price of sold information is not publicly accessible in the jurisdiction of the MLS

 A participant shall not change the content of any MLS listing information that is displayed on a VOW from the content as it is provided in the MLS.
 The participant may, however, augment MLS listing information with additional information not otherwise prohibited by these rules or by other applicable MLS rules or policies, as long as the source of such other information is clearly identified.
 This rule does not restrict the format of display of MLS listing information on VOWs or the display on VOWs of fewer than all of the listings or fewer than all of the authorized information fields.